If there’s one feeling every human has experienced at some point, it will be the feeling of not being in contact with themself.

 Spending time alone is something not celebrated and sometimes considered negative in our society today.
 But being alone is not being lonely.
 Let’s call it aloneness.

 Loneliness is a state of mind, feeling unconnected to the environment.
 One can be among many and still feel unconnected.
-See our article on The Real Social Implication of Spending Time Alone.
+Read this article on The Real Social Implication of Spending Time Alone.

 At this point, you are free from the distractions of self-consciousness (being uncomfortable because you are worried about what people think about you or your actions).